KristianLyng/varnishfoo/chapter-1.rst

 with the goals and time frames of Varnish Cache.
 Varnish Plus became a commercial test-bed for features that were not *yet* in Varnish Cache for various reasons.
-As time passed, many of the features that begun life in Varnish Plus have trickled into Varnish Cache proper in one way or an other (streaming, surrogate keys, and more), and some have still to make it.
+As time passed, many of the features that begun life in Varnish Plus have trickled into Varnish Cache proper in one way or another (streaming, surrogate keys, and more), and some have still to make it.
 Some may never make it.
 This book focuses on Varnish Cache proper, but will reference Varnish Plus where it makes sense.